Tropical sprue: Cause

 The cause of tropical sprue is not known.
 It may be caused by persistent bacterial, viral, amoebal, or parasitic infections.
 Folic acid deficiency, effects of malabsorbed fat on intestinal motility, and persistent small intestinal bacterial overgrowth may combine to cause the disorder.
-A link between small intestinal bacterial overgrowth and tropical sprue has been proposed to be involved in the aetiology of post-infectious irritable bowel syndrome (IBS).
+A link between small intestinal bacterial overgrowth and tropical sprue has been proposed to be involved in the etiology of post-infectious irritable bowel syndrome (IBS).
 Intestinal immunologic dysfunction, including deficiencies in secretory immunoglobulin A (IgA), may predispose people to malabsorption and bacterial colonization, so tropical sprue may be triggered in susceptible individuals following an acute enteric infection.

 Diagnosis

 Diagnosis of tropical sprue can be complicated because many diseases have similar symptoms.
 The following investigation results are suggestive: